jigarbhoye04/paper-blog/src/content/blog/adding-new-post.md

 author: Jigar Bhoye
 pubDatetime: 2022-09-23T15:22:00Z
 modDatetime: 2023-12-21T09:12:47.400Z
-title: Adding new posts in AstroPaper theme
+title: Adding new posts in BlogSite theme
-slug: adding-new-posts-in-astropaper-theme
+slug: adding-new-posts-in-BlogSite-theme
 featured: true
-draft: true
+draft: false
 tags:
   - docs
 description:
-  Some rules & recommendations for creating or adding new posts using AstroPaper theme.
+  Some rules & recommendations for creating or adding new posts using BlogSite theme.
 ---

-Here are some rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme.
+Here are some rules/recommendations, tips & ticks for creating new posts in BlogSite blog theme.

 ## Table of contents